radinshahdaei/AA/README.md

-# AA

-created a AA inspired game using Java and JavaFX
+ُThis repository contains the source code for an AA inspired game written using Java and JavaFX.
+This code was an assignment for the Advanced Programming course in the Spring 2023 semester.